ionic-team/ionic-framework/packages/core/src/components/toolbar/readme.md

 boolean

-If true, adds transparency to the header.
+If true, the toolbar will be translucent.
-Note: In order to scroll content behind the header, the `fullscreen` attribute needs to be set on the content.
+Note: In order to scroll content behind the toolbar, the `fullscreen` attribute needs to be set on the content.
-Only affects `ios` mode.
 Defaults to `false`.

 ## Attributes